-You can download the word file for this study for free, Romans Chapter 1 in Microsoft Word
+You can download the word file for this study for free, here

 Please note that the pagination for the word document might be slightly different for your computer.
 You can adjust it accordingly.

-Also, please feel free to use these notes to teach on the book of Romans.
+Also, please feel free to use these notes to teach on Romans.
 God bless.

 Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God,